cuplv/droidel/README.md

 ----------------
 We are indebted to the creators of [FlowDroid](http://sseblog.ec-spride.de/tools/flowdroid/) for both their list of callback classes in the Android framework and their list of lifecycle methods for the core Android lifecycle types (Activity, Service, etc.).

+This material is based on research sponsored by DARPA under agreement number FA8750-14-2-0039.
+The U.S.Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.